How to Make Money as a Coach.

 I know when you learn coaching skills, you spend a lot of time doing one on one coaching.
 So, it’s normal this is the first option you think of when considering how to grow your coach business.
 You may not have realized there are many other great options.

 I find one on one, private coaching very rewarding and effective but I also discovered, through experience, that if I coach more than four people in a day, I am exhausted.
 It’s essential for me to be fully present for my clients.
 I need to be refreshed and alert to help them best.
 So, when I become a full-time coach, I quickly discovered I needed to branch out and try other ways to make money through my coaching.

-Variety and diversification is useful in any business, let’s look at some of the many ways you can make more money and make the most of your coaching skills
+Variety and diversification are useful in any business, let’s look at some of the many ways you can make more money and make the most of your coaching skills.

 Before we dive into how to earn money as a life coach let’s talk about who pays for coaching.